 - SRB will feed on concrete and corrode steel, leading to leaks in wells.

-- The time for leaks to appear is uncertain, it could be as short as 10-15 years or longer than 50, but they are a certainty.
+- The time for leaks to appear is uncertain, it could be as short as 10-15 years or longer than 50, but they are a real risk.

 - Recent information (2019) indicates these problems have impacted coal seam gas operations in Queensland and will be a problem in the Beetaloo area.